Their Last Season

 Hamza huffed.

-Here he was so worried and his Appi was laughing.
+Here he was, so worried, and his Appi was laughing.

-"Put me down."
-Hamza demanded.
+"Put me down," Hamza demanded.

-Ayla put him down.
-He took his plate from the table.
+He took his plate from the table and sat at the dining table.

 She lovingly fed him.

-"Because then I will earn money."
-Little Hamza said as if stating the obvious.
+"Because then I will earn money," little Hamza said, as if stating the obvious.

-Ayla was amused.
+Ayla was perplexed.

 "And why does my baby need to earn money?
-If you need anything, just ask me."
-Ayla said while stroking his hair.
+If you need anything, just ask me," Ayla said while stroking his hair.

 Ayla's heart swelled.

-"But I have bangles, baby."
+"But I have bangles, baby," Ayla replied.

 "No, I want to buy pink and white bangles for you because you have every colour except those.